 At Elmgrove, we intend to prepare our children for their future with a “hands –on”, inquiry-based science curriculum that enables them to confidently explore and discover the world around them.
 We will motivate and actively engage our children, to nurture and grow their curiosity.
 Core scientific knowledge and skills are taught through direct teaching, experimentation and exploration.
 Our intent is for all our children to be life-long learners who are: inquisitive, independent thinkers, confident to ask ‘Big Questions’ and who are well-prepared for their future in the ever-changing world.

-At Elmgrove our intent, when teaching geography, is to inspire in children a curiosity and fascination about the world and people within it; to promote the children’s interest and understanding of diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
+At Elmgrove our intent, when teaching geography, is to inspire in children a curiosity and fascination about the world and people within it.
+We aim to promote the children’s interest and understanding of diverse places, people.
+We explore the world’s resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
+We implement geography through a variety of lessons that cover both the geographical skills and curriculum content over the children’s time at Elmgrove.
+Learning questions are used to inspire curiosity and encourage children to think deeply about the concepts explored.
+The impact of our geography curriculum is that children are progressing in their geographical skills and knowledge and look forward to their geography lessons.

-Through finding out about how and why the world, our country, culture and local community have developed over time, our children at Elmgrove will understand how the past influences the present.
+Our intent is that through finding out about how and why the world, our country, culture and local community have developed over time, our children at Elmgrove will understand how the past influences the present.
 History enables children to develop a context for their growing sense of identity and a chronological framework for their knowledge of significant events and people.
+We implement history through enquiry-based learning, encouraging children to make connections and ask questions of the past.
+Artefacts and primary and secondary sources are a key part of our history learning at Elmgrove to enable children to become historians and deepen their historical understanding.
+The impact of our teaching in history is that our children are developing their curiosity about the past and talking about their learning confidently and with enthusiasm.

-At Elmgrove we are proud to celebrate the diversity of religions within our community.
-By learning about religion our children will develop an understanding and appreciation for the expression of beliefs, cultural practices and influence of principle religions and world views in the local, national and wider global community.
-Religious Education at Elmgrove has a significant role for the development of pupils’ spiritual, moral, social and cultural development and aims to promote pupil’s open-mindedness and develop their own sense of identity.
+At Elmgrove we are proud to celebrate the diversity of religion within our community.
+The implementation of Religious Education ensures that our children develop an understanding and appreciation for the expression of beliefs, cultural practices and influence of principle religions and world views in the local, national and wider global community.
+The impact of RE at Elmgrove plays a significant role in the development of pupils’ spiritual, moral, social and cultural development while intending to promote pupil’s open-mindedness and development of their sense of self.

 PSHE is at the core of what we do at Elmgrove and enables our children to become kind, respectful, committed and responsible members of society, as well as developing intellectually, morally, socially and spiritually.
 With an ever-changing society, we are able to provide our children with a strong understanding of the diverse world around them and support them in playing a positive role in contributing to the school and the wider community.